The Harish-Chandra integral: An introduction with examples: Integral formulae for specific groups

-For the case $G = O(2N+1)$, we must compute the integral over the orientation-reversing component.
-Applying the same logic as in the case $G = O(2N)$, we find where the measure $dO$ is now taken to be normalized over the entire group $O(2N+1)$.
-The same argument used in the calculation for $O(2N)$ shows that integrating over the orientation-reversing component amounts to sending $\eta \mapsto -\eta$ in the sum over the Weyl group on the right-hand side of (\ref{eqn:hc}).
-But since in this case we are summing over all of $(\mathbb{Z}/2\mathbb{Z})^N$, this does not actually change the sum, so that the integrals over both connected components of $O(2N)$ are equal.
-Therefore, due to the normalization of the measure, the final formula for $O(2N+1)$ is identical to the formula for $SO(2N+1)$:
+For the case $G = \O(2N+1)$, we must compute the integral over the orientation-reversing component.
+Applying the same logic as in the case of $\O(2N)$, we find where the measure $dO$ is now taken to be normalized over the entire group $\O(2N+1)$.
+The same argument used in the calculation for $\O(2N)$ shows that integrating over the orientation-reversing component amounts to sending $\eta \mapsto -\eta$ in the sum over the Weyl group on the right-hand side of (\ref{eqn:hc}).
+But since in this case we are summing over all of $(\mathbb{Z}/2\mathbb{Z})^N$, this does not actually change the sum, so that the integrals over both connected components of $\O(2N+1)$ are equal.
+Since $dO$ is normalized over the entire group, each of these two integrals is equal to half the integral in (\ref{eqn:hc_so2n+1}), and the final formula for $\O(2N+1)$ is identical to the formula for $\SO(2N+1)$:

-\section{The case $G = \mathrm{USp}(N)$}
+\subsection{The case $G = \mathrm{USp}(N)$}

+The unitary symplectic, or compact symplectic, group $\mathrm{USp}(N)$ is the compact real form of $\mathrm{Sp}(2N, \mathbb{C})$, the symplectic group over the complex numbers.
+The group $\mathrm{Sp}(2N, \mathbb{C})$ consists of $2N$-by-$2N$ complex matrices $S$ satisfying where is the standard symplectic matrix.
+(Here $I_N$ indicates the $N$-by-$N$ identity matrix.)
+The name ``unitary symplectic'' comes from the fact that